HybridGraphics

 power consumption, full PTB feature set, but lower performance.

-Starting “octave’ or “matlab” with the following prefix…
+Starting “octave’ or “matlab” from a terminal with the following prefix…

 __NV_PRIME_RENDER_OFFLOAD=1 __GLX_VENDOR_LIBRARY_NAME=nvidia octave